Properties and Transformations of Weingarten Surfaces: Transformations

-\end{proof} We will study $\slr$ transformations between semi-quadratic Weingarten surfaces that are rotationally symmetric and satisfy $\Lambda_2>0$.
+If $\Lambda_2=\Lambda_1^2$ then $\beta\gamma=\alpha\delta$, forcing $W^{-1}\{0\}$ to be either a line of constant $k_1$, a line of contant $k_2$, or a union of the two.
+In which case $\mu_p$ may be either $0$ or unbounded. \end{proof} We will study $\slr$ transformations between semi-quadratic Weingarten surfaces that are rotationally symmetric and satisfy $\Lambda_2>0$.
 The case $\Lambda_2<0$ has been studied in the particular scenario $\Lambda_1=0$ with a classification result being obtained in the rotationally symmetric setting \cite{lopez08 hyp}.
 To make the following discussion simpler we assume w.l.o.g. that $\Lambda_2=1$ by dividing equation (\ref{eq: quadratic Weingarten relationship}) through by $\sqrt{\Lambda_2}$.
 In such a case we say relationship (\ref{eq: quadratic Weingarten relationship}) is normalised. \begin{Prop} The $\slr$ transformations map normalised quadratic Weingarten relations to normalised quadratic Weingarten relations.
-If the initial relation has coefficients $\alpha,\beta,\gamma,\delta \in \mathbb{R}$, the coefficients of the new relationship are given by
+If the initial relation has coefficients $\alpha,\beta,\gamma,\delta \in \mathbb{R}$, the coefficients of the target relationship are given by

 Furthermore $\Lambda_1^2$ is an invariant. \end{Prop} \begin{proof} We substitute the $\slr$ transformations from Proposition \ref{prop: coordinate transform} in the form